Co-authored by

 5. Set up Hypertune code generation

-package, which both execute the hypertune
+Addanalyze and build scripts to the package.json file for the feature-flags package, which both execute the hypertune command:

 packages/feature-flags/package.json